 1909 - Inside-left Ronald Orr netted three as we beat Lincoln City 5-1 in an FA Cup First Round tie at Anfield.
 Joe Hewitt and Jack Parkinson nabbed the others.

 1964 - Roy Evans signed for the reds on the newly introduced ‘B’ form, a precursor to a full apprenticeship.
 He became one of the club’s greatest servants, serving as fan, left-back, reserves coach, Assistant Manager and then finally the top job for four years.

 1995 – Japanese forward Takumi Minamino was born in Izumisano.
-He from Red Bull Salzburg for £7.25m earlier this month, making his reds bow in our FA Cup Third Round derby win at Anfield.
+He signed from Red Bull Salzburg for £7.25m in January 2020, so far bagging four goals in thirty reds outings.

 1961 - Former goalkeeping coach José Ochotorena was born in San Sebastián, Guipúzcoa in Spain.
 He had previously coached the goalkeepers under Rafael Benítez at Valencia as well as for the Spanish national team before accompanying Rafa to Melwood, returning to the Mestalla in July 2007.